ES0R/mlops_project/reports/README.md

 >
 > Answer:

 Yes, we did employ DVC for data management in our project and it significantly improved our workflow.
 In our case the data always remained the same, so version control of the data wasn't strictly necessary, however, we found it very useful for storage efficiency and helping save storage space.
 The combination of DVC with our ML code in Git also ensured great reproducibility.
-Anyone on the team could easily reproduce and get the data by pulling the data with DVC.
+With DVC, anyone on the team could easily reproduce and get the data by pulling the data with DVC.

+Even though we didn't find DVC useful in our case for version control, that doesn't mean that version control of data isn't beneficial.
+In one were to make changes to the data to improve performance of models then that it would be ideal to version control the data.

 ### Question 11